 Letters to the editor will be considered for publication if they are pertinent to articles recently published in Dove Medical Press (DMP) journals.
 They should provide a useful and objective critique of the DMP paper, usually warranting a response from the original authors.
 All letters will be screened for appropriateness and significance, and the editor may assign external peer review at their discretion.

-All letters should be received within 30 days of the published paper appearing in a DMP journal.
+All letters should be received as soon as possible after publication of the original paper.
 Letters should not exceed 500 words or five references, one of which should be the DMP paper.
 There should be no more than three authors and no more than two letters should be submitted per journal per year.

 Should focus on developments presented at the meeting, particularly any new research discoveries.
 The abstract of the Meeting Report should be short and unstructured giving the name, location (city and state or country) and dates, as well as an indication of the meeting.
 The body of the article can have subsections with short headings.
 If speakers are mentioned please provide their full name, institution, city and country.
 There should be a maximum word count of 2500 words.
 A reference list should not be included.
 If a collection of the abstracts is published from the meeting a URL should be included of where these can be found.

 The systematic, theoretical analysis of the methods applied to a field of study, or the theoretical analysis of the body of methods and principles associated with a branch of knowledge.
 A Methodology does not set out to provide solutions but offers the theoretical underpinning for understanding which method, set of methods or so called “best practices” can be applied to a specific case.